-Face Coverings RA 27.9.21
+Face Coverings RA 27.9.21 and checked 20.12.21

-Department: Education Service: Sc. hools Reference: : Whittingham C of E Primary Activity: Use of face coverings in Schools and Education 6 updated 27/08/2021 ational Settings Site: Whittingham C of E Primary NE 66 4UP.
-School specific updates in purple - We continued with the previous version of this RA for the first 3 weeks of term to enable us to judge the current situation, remain This update is based on the revised government guida and the contingency framework. and the updated specific guidance on face coverings is settings cautious and keep ourselves as safe as possible.
+Department: Education Service: Sci hools Reference: Whittingham C of E Primary Activity: Use of face coverings in Schools and Educational Settings Version 6 updated 27/08/2021 and checked 20.12.21 (green) This update is based on the revised government guidance for schools and the contingency framework. and the updated specific guidance on face coverings in educational settings Site: Whittingham C of E Primary NE 66 4UP.
+School specific updates in purple - We continued with the previous version of this RA for the first 3 weeks of term to enable us to judge the current situation, remain cautious and keep ourselves as safe as possible.
 Following consultation with staff during the first weeks of term we have decided that we will keep as a staff using face coverings in communal areas and that parents will only be allowed on school site if they agree to wearing a face covering at this time as rates in our local area are currently higher than we would wish.
-People at Risk: Staff, pupils, visitors, volunteers, parents, contractors Additional Information: guidance on completion: risk assessment form Refer to existing service/ task specific risk assessments and guidance provided by the government/Public Health England and internally at NCC.
-School Outbreak Contingency Plan Template [Whittingham version -ON STAFF GOOGLE DRIVE) Name of Person Completing Form: Belinda Athey Job Title: Headt teacher Date: 27.9.21 Review Date: ongoing
+People at Risk: Staff, pupils, visitors, volunteers, parents, contractors Additional Information: guichni edondi omp letion: ar isk dassessmenta form Refer to existing service/ task specific risk assessments and guidance provided by the government/Public Health England and internally at NCC.
+School Outbreak Contingency Plan Template [Whittingham version -ON STAFF GOOGLE DRIVE) Name of Person Completing Form: Belinda Athey J ob Title: Headt eacher Date: 27.9.21 and 20 0.12.21 Review Date: ongoing

-Author: Corporate Health and Safety Team Date: October 2020 onwards amendments ongoing This model risk assessment has been produced to assist Headteachers in making an informed decision on whether to implement, as part of their Outbreak Contingency Plan or during high levels of community transmission, the wearing of face coverings within certain areas of the school.
+This model risk assessment has been produced to assist Headteachers in making an informed decision on whether to implement, as part of their Outbreak Contingency Plan or during high levels of community transmission, the wearing of face coverings within certain areas of the school.
 Consideration is given to the following: